tbrown122387/autograder_gen_site/Instruction.md

 ## Step 2

 Please make sure your repo is up to date.
 When you are coding your repo, the main repo may have a new commit.
-To update your repo you can either use "git fetch origin" or you can click the following button under the Fetch upstream button.
+To update your repo you can either use `git fetch origin` or you can click the following button under the Fetch upstream button.

 ![Step2](Instruction.assets/Step2.PNG)

 ## Step 3

 You can create a local directory to save the codes from GitHub.
 You may name as "AutoGraderR" (the name totally depends on you).
-Then you can enter the directory and right-click "Git Bash Here".
+Then you can enter the directory and right-click Git Bash Here.
 It will give you a git terminal.

 ![Step3](Instruction.assets/Step3.png)

-Then you can use "git clone https://github.com/[YOUR USER NAME]/autograder_gen_site.git" to clone a local repo.
+Then you can use `git clone https://github.com/[YOUR USER NAME]/autograder_gen_site.git` to clone a local repo.
 Please use your repo's URL otherwise you cannot push your code into the GitHub's repo.
 You can click Code button to check your URL.

 ![Step3_2](Instruction.assets/Step3_2.PNG)